 If the complaints cannot be appropriately resolved in an informal manner, then official notice of all the allegations or complaints shall be presented to the respondent or the president or designee(s) of the respondent organization in written form (if they have not already been presented).
 A copy of the official notice and advisement of the upcoming hearing shall be forwarded to the identified advisor and/or national headquarters of the respondent organization.
 Official notice of the allegations or complaints shall also be presented to the complainant and/or alleged victim (if different than the complainant).
 A date and time shall be set for a hearing which does not conflict with student class schedules.
-At the discretion of the Dean of Students, the date and time for Student Conduct Hearings may be adjusted due to exigent circumstances, such as cases involving Temporary Suspension (see Section III.P.1.r.).
+At the discretion of the Vice President of Student Development or designee, the date and time for Student Conduct Hearings may be adjusted due to exigent circumstances, such as cases involving Temporary Suspension (see Section III.Q.1.r).
 All Student Conduct Hearings are closed and shall be conducted in private.